Group Network Hawkes Process: EMPIRICAL STUDY: A SINA WEIBO DATASET

 \subsection{Group Interaction and Influential User Analysis}

-In social network analysis, identifying influential users is an important task, as it may help improve the efficiency of news propagation, product release, and promotional campaign launches \citep{aral2011creating,stephen2012effects,zhu2019portal}.
-In order to identify the most influential users, we first define the influential power of the user $i$ as the sum of the $i$th column of the matrix $(\I-\wh\B)^{-1}$, which is the {\sc Node-to-network influence} given by Theorem \ref{thmfam}.
-The bar plots of influential powers of the top 20 and top 100 influential users are illustrated in Figure \ref{influence}.
-We can see that the top 20 influential users only consist of members from the ``Opinion Leaders" group and the ``Public News" group, with the latter group being the most influential one.
+In social network analysis, identifying influential users is an important task, as it may help improve the efficiency of news propagation, product release, and promotional campaign launches.
+To identify the most influential users, we first define the influential power of the user $i$ as the sum of the $i$th column of $(\I-\wh\B)^{-1}$, which is the {\sc Node-to-network influence} given by Theorem \ref{thmfam}.
+The bar plots of users with top 20 and 100 influential powers are illustrated in Figure \ref{influence}, which shows that top 20 influential users only consist of members from Groups 2 and 3, with the latter group being the most influential one.
 This observation is further confirmed in the barplot of the top 100 influential users, where the majority of users are from Groups 2 and 3.

-To shed more light on the interactive relationships between the different groups, Figure~\ref{influence} also gives impact curves of each group on the other groups as defined in~\eqref{E_Sgg_count}.
-We can see that both the ``Regular User" group and the ``Active User" group have rather limited impacts on other groups throughout the day, which is as expected.
-It appears that the most influential group ``Public News" has the largest impact on the ``Opinion Leaders" group, indicating that users in the latter group may have the greatest need for timely news, which can be provided by users in the former group, so they could express their opinions following occurrences of news-worthy events.
-The ``Active Users" group is impacted more heavily than the ``Regular Users" group by the ``Public News" group, probably because users in the ``Active Users" group are more active and hence can react to news more quickly than those in the ``Regular User" group.
-Lastly, the impact of the ``Opinion Leaders" group on the ``Regular Users" group and the ``Active Users" group are rather similar, an interesting phenomenon that may require a deeper look.
-Overall, the influence power plots and the impact curve plots reveal some interesting interactive patterns among social network users, which suggests the potential usefulness of the proposed GNHP model.
+To shed more light on interactions among different groups, Figure~\ref{influence} gives impact curves of each group on the other groups as defined in~\eqref{E_Sgg_count}.
+As expected, both Groups 1 and 4 have rather limited impacts on other groups throughout the day.
+It appears that the most influential Group 3 has the largest impact on the Group 2, suggesting that users in Group 2 may have the greatest need for timely information provided by users in Group 3.
+Group 4 is impacted more heavily than Group 1 by Group 3, probably because users in Group 4 are relatively more active and hence can react to information from Group 1 more quickly.
+Lastly, the impact of Group 3 on Groups 1 and 4 are rather similar, an interesting phenomenon that may require a deeper look.
+Overall, the influence power plots and impact curve plots reveal some interesting interactive patterns among social network users, suggesting potential usefulness of the proposed GNHP model.

+{Finally, in Section~B.5 of the supplementary material, we show the differences between groups obtained from GNHP and some simple alternative algorithms.
+More importantly, we remark that GNHP provides numerical quantification of user influence powers while others cannot.}

 \csection{DISCUSSION}